 For background, Vanessa told me that she had a "quarter-life crisis" of sorts at age 27.
 "When I turned 27, I literally woke up and felt like I had no idea what I was doing and who I was," she said.
 "But I'm grateful for those moments because they make you reassess yourself, and I think that's always such an important thing to do because if you don't have a statement, then you stand for nothing."

-This is something Vanessa, now 30, would tell her 18-year-old self — the one who was in the middle of that High School Musical whirlwind of success — that when it comes to pulling through, "you always do."
+This is something Vanessa, now 30, would tell her 18-year-old self — the one who was in the middle of that whirlwind High School Musical success — that when it comes to pulling through, "you always do."
 But, like anyone, she still has bad days.
 When she experiences negative self-talk, Vanessa recognizes the fact that it's fear-based, she said, but she doesn't fight it.
 "I tell myself that it's a valid thought, but it's not one that's going to help me in any way, so I change the conversation that I'm having within myself and have faith that it's going to be OK."

 Vanessa said that goes for all negative thoughts: she doesn't fight them.
 Instead, she'll listen to whatever music resonates with her mood.
 For instance, if she wakes up "feeling kind of upset at the world," she'll put on Trentemøller because it's "dark and vibey, and through listening to it, it makes me feel like someone else is going through it with me and makes me feel a little less alone."
 It's important to her to feel everything, she admitted.
 You don't always have to be happy — being human, she said, is about embracing "all aspects of your feelings" — but know that it's temporary, and tomorrow is brand new.